Canadian Industrial Participation in The F-35 Joint Strike Fighter program

 2. Industrial Participation MOUs with the Prime Contractors

 Since the 2006 PSFD MOU formally established industrial participation within the Program, the Government of Canada needed a tool to implement industrial participation activities going forward.
-Therefore, also in 2006, the Assistant Deputy Minister of the Industry Sector at Industry Canada, on behalf of the Government of Canada, signed Industrial Participation MOUs with each of the prime contractors, thus formalizing its relationship with them.
+Therefore, also in 2006, the Assistant Deputy Minister of the Industry Sector at Innovation, Science and Economic Development Canada, on behalf of the Government of Canada, signed Industrial Participation MOUs with each of the prime contractors, thus formalizing its relationship with them.

 The two prime contractors for the F-35 JSF, Lockheed Martin (prime contractor for the F-35 aircraft, systems and subsystems) and Pratt & Whitney (prime contractor for the F-35 engine, called the F135), have full responsibility for the completion of the work, including managing subcontractors to carry out specific parts of the work.
 Until recently there was also a third prime contractor who was producing an alternative engine to the F135: the Fighter Engine Team (FET), led by GE Aviation and Rolls-Royce.
 The FET was disbanded in late 2011 when the F-35 JSF Program ceased funding the development of the alternate engine.

-The Industrial Participation MOUs define the relationship between the prime contractors and Industry Canada, and outline how industrial participation opportunities will be identified and offered to companies in Canada.
+The Industrial Participation MOUs define the relationship between the prime contractors and Innovation, Science and Economic Development Canada, and outline how industrial participation opportunities will be identified and offered to companies in Canada.

 The purpose of the Industrial Participation MOUs is to describe the approach whereby the prime contractors will provide "best value industrial participation opportunities to Canadian industry for the JSF Program."
 Under the terms of the MOUs, "best value" is defined as companies in Canada offering competitive technologies at competitive prices, as determined by the prime contractors and their principal suppliers (subcontractors, working for the F-35 JSF prime contractors, that are responsible for delivering large systems or subsystems, such as landing gear, power management systems and control systems).